Skip to content

 This new waterless cookware technology combines multiple layers of metals, providing the perfect combination for even and easy food preparation.

-The metals are stacked with an aluminum (sometimes copper) base, which is a great heat conductor, evenly distributing heat from the bottom of the pan up through to the center, which is frequently made from iron.
+The metals are stacked with an aluminum (sometimes copper) base, which is a great heat conductor, evenly distributing heat from the bottom of the pan up to the center, which is frequently made from iron.

 The iron center retains the heat, keeping the cookware at the correct temperature the entire time.

-The cooking surface of these pans is created out of stainless steel.
+The cooking surface of these pans is made out of stainless steel.
 Stainless steel is commonly used in cooking products because it is durable, easy to clean, and keeps the other metals from sticking to or seeping into your food.

 Some waterless cookware has built-in steam release valves that will make a whistling sound (like a tea kettle), letting you know if the seal has been broken.

-Some waterless cookware brands are oven safe up to 350 degrees, check the manufacturer’s instructions.
+Some waterless cookware brands are oven-safe up to 350 degrees.
+Check the manufacturer’s instructions.

 Benefits of Using Waterless Cookware

-CHECK OUT Maxam 9-Element Waterless Cookware Set
+Maxam 9-Element Waterless Cookware

 These days, families are constantly searching for the next best thing to improve their performance in the kitchen.
 Today, the hot topic seems to be focused on waterless cookware.
 The pots and pans are advertised to make your meals better than ever.